LuluW8071/Data-Science/OpenCV/README.md

 ## Concepts Covered

-Here's the provided list of basic concepts covered in a markdown table format:

 | Concept                            | Description                                                                                                 |
 |-----------------------------------|-------------------------------------------------------------------------------------------------------------|
 | Reading Images and Videos         | Learn how to read and display images and videos using OpenCV.                                                |